-4. Another thing to recognize is that you need actually to engage your abs during exercise.
-Many people will perform ab exercises, but won’t actually be training their abs so much as their hips.
-The hip flexors can perform a very similar job to the abs by folding the body in half, but of course they don’t have quite the same visual appeal (if you ask most people).
+4. Another thing to recognize is that you need to engage your abs during exercise.
+Many people will perform ab exercises but won’t be training their abs so much as their hips.
+The hip flexors can achieve a very similar job to the abs by folding the body in half, but of course, they don’t have quite the same visual appeal (if you ask most people).

-5. Sorry, the burrito from Chipotle and the Hot Tamales (which I LOVE) are really not helping that wanted 6 pack.
-I have said it numerous times to athletes: “If you want a 6 pack, you need to start in the kitchen.”
-I wanted to acknowledge the elephant in the room: Eating like SH$% will not help your 6 pack.
+5. Sorry, the burrito from Chipotle and the Hot Tamales (which I LOVE) are not helping that wanted six-pack.
+I have said it numerous times to athletes: “If you want a six-pack, you need to start in the kitchen.”
+However, I wanted to acknowledge the elephant in the room: Eating like SH$% will not help your six-pack.
 This is a WHOLE other blog, but I just wanted to throw this out to you all.

 Here is an example of Hollow Rocks, one of the many core exercises that you can do:

-My goal is for you all to think about what needs to be done for your core, anterior and posterior, as with triathletes, we need both to be strong for that flip turn, aero position on the bike and maintaining our form on the run.
+My goal is for you all to think about what needs to be done for your core, anterior and posterior; as with triathletes, we need both to be vital for that flip turn, aero position on the bike, and maintaining our form on the run.